trapexit/mergerfs/README.md

 # TIPS / NOTES

 * If you don't see some directories / files you expect in a merged point be sure the user has permission to all the underlying directories.
 If `/drive0/a` has is owned by `root:root` with ACLs set to `0700` and `/drive1/a` is `root:root` and `0755` you'll see only `/drive1/a`.
 Use `fsck.mergerfs` to audit the drive for out of sync permissions.
-* Since POSIX gives you only error or success on calls its difficult to determine the proper behavior when applying the behavior to multiple targets.
-Generally if something succeeds when reading it returns the data it can.
-If something fails when making an action we continue on and return the last error.
+* Since POSIX gives you only error or success on calls its difficult to determine the proper behavior when applying the behavior to multiple targets. **mergerfs** will return an error only if all attempts of an action fail.
+Any success will lead to a success returned.
 * The recommended options are **defaults,allow_other**.
 The **allow_other** is to allow users who are not the one which executed mergerfs access to the mountpoint. **defaults** is described above and should offer the best performance.
 It's possible that if you're running on an older platform the **splice** features aren't available and could error.
 In that case simply use the other options manually.
 * If write performance is valued more than read it may be useful to enable **direct_io**.
+Best to benchmark with and without and choose appropriately.
-* Remember that some policies mixed with some functions may result in strange behaviors.
+* Remember: some policies mixed with some functions may result in strange behaviors.
 Not that some of these behaviors and race conditions couldn't happen outside **mergerfs** but that they are far more likely to occur on account of attempt to merge together multiple sources of data which could be out of sync due to the different policies.
-* An example: [Kodi](http://kodi.tv) and [Plex](http://plex.tv) can apparently use directory [mtime](http://linux.die.net/man/2/stat) to more efficiently determine whether or not to scan for new content rather than simply performing a full scan.
+* An example: [Kodi](http://kodi.tv) and [Plex](http://plex.tv) can use directory [mtime](http://linux.die.net/man/2/stat) to more efficiently determine whether to scan for new content rather than simply performing a full scan.
 If using the current default **getattr** policy of **ff** its possible **Kodi** will miss an update on account of it returning the first directory found's **stat** info and its a later directory on another mount which had the **mtime** recently updated.
 To fix this you will want to set **func.getattr=newest**.
 Remember though that this is just **stat**.
 If the file is later **open**'ed or **unlink**'ed and the policy is different for those then a completely different file or directory could be acted on.
 * Due to previously mentioned issues its generally best to set **category** wide policies rather than individual **func**'s.
 This will help limit the confusion of tools such as [rsync](http://linux.die.net/man/1/rsync).

 # Known Issues / Bugs